lucia-auth/lucia/documentation/src/pages/reference/api/server-api.md

 ### `deleteDeadUserSessions()`

-Deletes all sessions that are expired and their renewal period has passed.
+Deletes all sessions that are expired and their idle period has passed (dead sessions).
 Will succeed regardless of the validity of the user id.

 ```ts
 const deleteDeadUserSessions: (userId: string) => Promise<void>;